Welcome to 6M –

-Summer Term 2017
+Autumn Term 2017

-Hello parents and children and welcome to 6M’s webpage.
+Hello and welcome to Class 6M’s homepage.

 Reading and Planners

 We will spend some time at the end of each week reflecting on what you have achieved and setting a new target for the following week.
-Planners are to be signed for every Monday.
+Planners are to be signed by parents/carers for every Monday.

 Parents/carers – In order to develop your child’s understanding of their reading, it is advised that children are asked questions about their book.
 In the back of their planners is a list of questions that you can ask your child in order to help develop their comprehension skills.
 If you require any further questions, please don’t hesitate to ask.